 A: The information you provide will be shared with your line manager - unless you specify otherwise in which case it will go to a central wellbeing team.
 It will give them useful advice and recommended steps to help them put adjustments or accommodations in place for you to perform at your best at work.
 The information may also be shared on a ‘need to know’ basis with other teams responsible for making changes or supporting you along the way – such as your HR department or Occupational Health.

 Q: Will answering these questions be used against me?

-A: ClearTalents™ is a significant commitment in terms of time and resources by employers to make sure that they can support your needs in employment.
-They are most unlikely to have made that commitment if they were not intending to use it positively.
+A: ClearTalents™ is used by organizations who want their employees to work at their best.
+It represents a significant commitment in terms of time and resources by your organization to make sure that they can support the needs of every employee.
 ClearTalents™ employers are really keen to remove barriers for you and they cannot do that without your input

 Q: Do I get any information back at the end of the process?

 A: Absolutely – you get a summary of your responses which lists what you've told us and, in some cases, provides some useful resources and contacts you can follow up that could help you even more.
 People have found new sources of information and learnt handy tips or identified new equipment options that help at work and at home.

 Q: I am not disabled, is this relevant for me?

 A: Absolutely - this questionnaire isn’t only meant for disabled people.
 It will ask you questions about you and your circumstances that an employer could reasonably be expected to provide support for.
 This includes caring or parenting responsibilities, commitments around your faith or culture, pregnancy or maternity for example.
 The only way you are going to find out whether it’s for you is by completing the questionnaire.
 We encourage you to do so.
 In the more about me section at the end of the questionnaire you will have the option to share any additional information you think your employer should know about you